awwadsaeed/reading-notes/201/class-13.md

 div:hover{
     width:200px;
 }
-**the prevous example is a simplified version of one in W3Schools visit [W3Schools]('https://www.w3schools.com/css/css3_transitions.asp')for more info.**
+**the prevous example is a simplified version of one in W3Schools visit [W3Schools]('https://www.w3schools.com/css/css3_transitions.asp') for more info.**